jinlab-washu/HapMap-BenchmarkSet-Manuscript/alignmentBasedValidation/IndelsAndSVs/README.md

 # Indel and SV Alignment Validation

-This repository goes over the methodology for validating the Indels and SVs within our somatic variant truthset
+This repository goes over the methodology for validating the Indels and SVs within our somatic variant benchmarkset

 ## File Structure
 ```markdown